-Below are 12 nonfiction features — a few of them Oscar nominees and a couple of them outright masterpieces — from Werner Herzog, Hayao Miyazaki and Isao Takahata, Noriaka Tsuchimoto, Joe Berlinger, Ken Burns and other great filmmakers who know how to create a feeling in us, whether or not they’re also communicating direct information about these disasters.
-Where known and available, I’ve noted how you can watch each one.
+Below are 12 nonfiction features — a few of them are Oscar nominees and a couple of them are outright masterpieces — from Werner Herzog, Hayao Miyazaki and Isao Takahata, Noriaki Tsuchimoto, Joe Berlinger, Ken Burns, and other great filmmakers who know how to create a feeling in us, whether or not they’re also communicating direct information about these disasters.

 Before the Mountain Was Moved

 Robert K. Sharpe’s Oscar-nominated 1970 feature is about the effects of strip mining in West Virginia.
 The primary focus is on the people living in an area where private homes are being damaged by the mountain top removal process and their attempt to either sue the coal company or at least get them to stop being “bad strippers.”